How to Make Avocado Oil Skin Moisturizer

-If you would like a chemical-free way to replenish, hydrate, and calm your itchy, dry, or chapped skin, avocado oil is an all-natural solution.
-Short of spraying directly on skin and hair to achieve the desired effects of smooth suppleness, you can avoid the mess by crafting your own avocado oil skin moisturizer.
-This oil-based moisturizer will feel different on your skin compared to water-based lotions, but, consequently, it will take less avocado oil moisturizer to soothe your skin.
-Another bonus of making your own skin moisturizer is you can leave it unscented or add a couple of drops of any essential oil you enjoy smelling and which don’t cause you irritation—examples include lavender, rose, chamomile, sandalwood, and eucalyptus.
+Our oil-based moisturizer recipe will feel different on your skin compared to water-based lotions, but the upside is that it takes less avocado oil moisturizer to soothe your skin.
+Another bonus of making your own skin balm is that you can leave it unscented or add a couple of drops of any essential oil you enjoy smelling—popular examples include lavender, rose, chamomile, sandalwood, and eucalyptus.
+This is especially useful if you're making these as party favors or homemade gifts.

 - ⅓ cup Primal Kitchen Avocado Oil